(This article was last updated on Jan. 5, 2023)

-Most expat savings plans are insurance-investment plans, offered by expat financial advisors and wealth managers, locals and banks.
+Most expat savings plans are insurance-investment plans, offered by expat financial advisers and wealth managers, locals and banks.
 If you die you will get 101% of the value of the account.
-For example, if the value of the investment is $100,000, your offspring will get $101,000 on death.
+For example, if the value of the investment is $100,000, your offspring will get $101,000 upon your death.

 These plans are generally coming from Isle of Man, Jersey, Cayman Islands, Bermuda, Puerto Rico, Guernsey and numerous other offshore locations.

 That isn’t the problem with these plans.
-All locations, offshore and onshore, these days have strict investment rules in the wake of the financial crisis.
+All locations these days, whether offshore and onshore, have strict investment rules in the wake of the financial crisis.
 It does also make sense for expats to invest offshore, for tax reasons, with the exception of Americans.

 The issue is more the investments within the plans, and the terms and conditions, not the locations where the money is held.